 3. Pilot study

 During the third year, a pilot study will be carried out to control if the research protocol works as intended (e.g. participants are recruited in adequate numbers, not too many leave the study, relevant data are collected, etc.).
 Selected sites will be invited to record their clinical work.
 Through the recordings, researchers will assess the conduct of the treatment meeting to check their adherence to the clinical principles of Open Dialogue.

 4. Longitudinal study

-If the study proves to be feasible, in the subsequent years the selected sites will participate in a longitudinal cohort study which is currently scheduled to start in April 2022 and last for 4 years.
+If the study proves to be feasible, in the subsequent years the selected sites will participate in a longitudinal cohort study.
 The main study will produce scientific data and evidence about Open Dialogue feasibility and its effectiveness in the different contexts, and how users, carers and other professionals experience this approach.